HNRobert/I-Wanna-English/README.md

 PS.
 You can also replace English with any other language, as long as you like.

-Meanwhile, if you want to disable this function for a while, just a click at the status bar, anytime.
+Meanwhile, if you want to disable this function for a while, you just need to:

+- Click the status bar icon
+- Use keyboard shortcut:
+  - Windows/Linux: `Ctrl+Alt+E`
+  - macOS: `Cmd+Option+E`

 ## Demo